California Pharmacist and Pharmacy Technician Professional License Defense

-What Triggers a Board of Pharmacy Disciplinary Action?
+Pharmacy Law: What Triggers a CA Board of Pharmacy Disciplinary Action?

 Challenging an Accusation by the California Board of Pharmacy

 If you have been notified about an Accusation, the best thing that you can do is retain a qualified professional license defense attorney.
 It may be possible to negotiate a resolution that limits the discipline imposed.
-If a negotiated settlement fails, then there will be an opportunity for an administrative hearing before an Administrative Law Judge (ALJ) and you want someone who understands the administrative process implicitly.
-The hearing before the ALJ is similar to a court action, where you will have the opportunity to present evidence and cross-examine witnesses offering testimony against your interests.
-However, there are significant evidentiary and procedural rules that only apply in this type of hearing, in which Lucy S. McAllister is an expert.
+If a negotiated settlement fails, then there will be an opportunity for an Administrative Hearing before an Administrative Law Judge and you want someone who understands the administrative process implicitly.
+The hearing before the judge is similar to a court action, where you will have the opportunity to present evidence and cross-examine witnesses offering testimony against your case.
+However, there are significant evidence-based and procedural rules that only apply in this type of hearing, which an experienced attorney such as Lucy S. McAllister understands.
 The Office of the Attorney General will have a lawyer representing the interests of the Board of Pharmacy during the proceedings.
 Prior to the hearing, the parties will have the chance to engage in “discovery,” seeking evidence to support each side’s position.
 This is a very important way to find out the strength of the Board’s case.
 All of this is extremely time-sensitive.
-A licensee only has fifteen days from receipt of the Accusation to request an administrative hearing.
+A licensee only has fifteen days from receipt of the Accusation to request an Administrative Hearing.

-It is important to note that the ALJ is an independent party and is not aligned with the Pharmacy Board.
+It is important to note that the Administrative Law Judge is an independent party and is not aligned with the Pharmacy Board.
 Because the Pharmacy Board is trying to strip you of your license and your career, the burden lies with the Board to prove that you should not be allowed to keep your license.

-After the hearing, the ALJ issues a “proposed decision” that is a recommendation for the Pharmacy Board.
-Although the Board will adopt this decision in most cases, it has 100 days to consider the recommendations and then may issue an order that goes against the ALJ’s proposed decision.
+After the hearing, the judge issues a “proposed decision” that is a recommendation for the Pharmacy Board.
+Although the Board will adopt this decision in most cases, it has 100 days to consider the recommendations and then may issue an order that goes against the judge’s proposed decision.